BuildAPE/jbrotli/README.md

 jbrotli
 =========================================

-Java binding for [Brotli](https://github.com/google/brotli.git) compression algorithm.
+Java bindings for [Brotli](https://github.com/google/brotli.git): a new compression algorithm for the internet

 ## About Brotli